Jiraphapa/template/EVALUATION.rst

 Testing With Race Track (Berlin, Monteblanco, Modena) Data
 --------
-To evaluate the functions given the `Pickle` file of race track data, ones shall specify the path and load the file with ``.pkl`` extension.
+To evaluate the functions given the `Pickle` file of race track data, ones shall specify the path and load files with ``.pkl`` extension.
 In the example below, the dictionary data of each race track is stored in the ``inputs`` list.
+The code below outputs the execution time before and after the compilation.

 .. code-block:: python